Murder of Liang Shan Shan: Verdict and acquittal

-On 11 September 1992, 37-year-old Oh Laye Koh was acquitted of Liang's murder, as the trial judge Amarjeet Singh found insufficient evidence against him, and given that there were only circumstantial but no direct evidence linking Oh to the death of Liang in the prosecution's case, Singh decided to not let Oh come to the stand to give his defence and granted him a discharge amounting to an acquittal.
+On 11 September 1992, 37-year-old Oh Laye Koh was acquitted of Liang's murder, as the trial judge Amarjeet Singh found insufficient evidence against him.
+Given that there was only circumstantial, but no direct, evidence linking Oh to the death of Liang in the prosecution's case, Singh decided to not let Oh come to the stand to give his defence and granted him a discharge amounting to an acquittal.

 However, Oh's joy was short-lived, as the prosecution filed an appeal against this decision.
-Oh Laye Koh also remained in remand behind bars to be investigated and face another trial for the second murder charge relating to the 1982 death case of Norhayah binti Mohamed Ali while the prosecution was pending their appeal to overturn his acquittal.
+Oh Laye Koh also remained in remand behind bars to be investigated and face another trial for the second murder charge relating to the 1982 death of Norhayah binti Mohamed Ali while the prosecution's appeal to overturn his acquittal was pending.
 Liang's father was also distressed at the acquittal and wrote petitions to the Attorney-General's Chambers and the Government of Singapore, including one to then Senior Minister Lee Kuan Yew and then Prime Minister Goh Chok Tong to seek a review of his daughter's case.